 Suppose, a SME uses CASB in order to protect data at rest (i.e. while stored on the server-side), in transit (communication with server), in use (while the client is connected to the network).
 However, what happens when the mobile client goes offline?
 And even worse - with some sensitive data on board?
 All powerful cloud-based tools cannot help and the mobile app has to secure itself with its own limited resources.
 Moreover, the critical point is the difference in strategy of online and offline protection.
 Due to its resource constraint, it is not possible to perform the extensive computation and encryption on the mobile device.

 Observing the above described landscape, this paper considers the concept of the offline mobile client security.
 The proposal describes a novel approach based on powerful cryptographic preventive methods, such as secret sharing [10] and ABE encryption [11].
 Also, the proposal includes the usage of the user behavior analysis based on Model Order Selection (MOS), in order to highlight possible threats, reduce the risks and the harm of the most common threats: the expired user misusing password, and the intruder attack.
 With this goal, the key expiration period is used and safely incorporated into the proposed system solution.
-The main target is to provide a maximum defense at the minimal resource cost.
+Additionally, the behavioral analysis can indicate well known malicious behaviors, their variations, as well as novel attacks, that present low or high variance in comparison to legitimate user behaviors, The main target is to provide a maximum defense at the minimal resource cost.

 The paper is structured as follows.
 Section 2, analyzes the most common security problems in the mobile cloud environment and the proposed solutions for them.
 The text mainly concentrates on the offline protection in the BYOD world.
 Section 3 gives the basic definitions and explanations of the used methods: SSS, ABE and MOS.
 Section 4 presents the complete proposed solution to the problem of offline mobile client security.
 Section 5 traces the workflow of the client activity and analyzes the common security breaches.
 As discussion about the security proofs for the proposed system is also provided in Section 5.
 Section 6 presents the practical implementation and analysis of complexity of the proposed solution, while Section 7 concludes the paper.